by Pastor Tim Burt

-Phil 2:15 says, “…so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe.”
+Philippians 2:15 NLT says, “…so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe.”

 If you love Jesus and are living for Him, you are that source of light.
-They sense something different about you and are drawn to it.
+People sense something different about you.
+Those that don’t hate God and are drawn to it.
 I hope you understand that.
 You may not think you are much of a light, but even the tiniest light in a dark room, is easy to see.
-And so you are!
+And so are you!
 As they are attracted to you, are you ready and equipped?
 Can you share something with them about the source of your light?
-Do you have a “light manual” you could give to them?
+Do you have a “light manual” (the Bible) that you could give to them?
 Can you tell them about this light named Jesus in you and how He led you out of darkness?
-1 Pet 3:15 says, “But in your hearts set apart Christ as Lord.
+1 Peter 3:15 NIV says, “But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect…”

 Matthew 5:16 (NLT) “In the same way, let your good deeds shine out for all to see, so that everyone will praise your heavenly Father.”